kultejbir/ds_Kultejbir_Singh_Battu/README.md

 1. This project was developed and executed using Google Colab.
 2. All required Python libraries (pandas, matplotlib, seaborn) are pre-installed in Google Colab.
 3. Upload the provided CSV files (`fear_greed_index.csv` and `historical_data.csv`) to the Colab environment before running the notebook.
+   NOTE : The `historical_data.csv` exceeds GitHub’s file size limit and is provided via a Google Drive link.
-4. Run all cells in `notebook_1.ipynb` sequentially to reproduce the analysis and visualizations.
+5. Run all cells in `notebook_1.ipynb` sequentially to reproduce the analysis and visualizations.

 ## Notes
 - The Fear & Greed Index data is available at a daily level, while trader data is event-level.